alexhua/DownloadIndicator/README.md

 ## License

-This demo is licensed under BSD 3-Clause License.
+This demo is licensed under the BSD 3-Clause License.